FAQ: Pricing and Workload

 How does overage billing work?

-If your app plan is on a monthly billing cycle, then any overages that your app incurs in the previous calendar month will get included in your monthly bill.
+If your app plan is on a monthly billing cycle, then any overages that your app incurs in the previous calendar month will get calculated and charged on the last day of that month, at 12 AM UTC.
 If your app plan is on an annual billing cycle, then you will get billed at the start of each month for the previous calendar month’s overages.

 Will I get notified before I’m charged for overages?